• Home

 Prometheus

-The VivaTech stage appearance also gave Bezos a chance to talk about Prometheus, the AI startup he co-founded in November 2025 alongside former Google X scientist Vik Bajaj.
+The VivaTech stage appearance also gave Bezos a chance to talk about Prometheus, the AI startup he cofounded in November 2025 alongside former Google X scientist Vik Bajaj.
 The company, which has raised $12 billion at a valuation of roughly $41 billion—making it one of the largest early-stage AI fundraises in history—operates at the intersection of artificial intelligence and what it calls “the physical economy.”
-Its target is engineering and manufacturing: aerospace, automotive, drug development.
+Its target is engineering and manufacturing—in the aerospace and automotive sectors and drug development.

 In another CNBC interview, he described the company as building what amounts to an “artificial general engineer”—a next-generation design tool that can model, predict, and optimize the creation of physical objects, from jet engines to pharmaceuticals.
 He called it “a very, very modern version of CAD.”
 Bezos has been at pains to correct assumptions about what Prometheus actually does.
 In that same May interview with CNBC, he interrupted a question that called the startup a “AI robotics” effort.
 “We have nothing to do with robotics,” he said.

-Space exploration, Bezos said, is about saving the Earth.
-If launch costs fall far enough, and raw materials can be sourced from asteroids, the moon, and near-Earth objects, something of particular concern worldwide as the race for rare earth minerals reaches an all-time high complete with geopolitical tensions and actual scarcity.
+Space exploration, Bezos said, is about saving the earth.
+If launch costs fall far enough, then raw materials can be sourced from asteroids, the moon, and near-earth objects, something of particular concern worldwide as the race for rare earth minerals reaches an all-time high, complete with geopolitical tensions and actual scarcity.
 McKinsey recently predicted there will be a 30% shortfall of magnetic rare earth minerals by 2035.
-Going to space, Bezos said, would even help humans by relocating its most polluting industries off-planet entirely.
+Going to space, Bezos said, would even help humans by relocating their most polluting industries off-planet entirely.

 Subscribe to Fortune Gulf Brief.
 Every Tuesday, this new newsletter delivers clear-eyed, authoritative intelligence on the deals, decisions, policies, and power shifts shaping one of the world’s most consequential regions, written for the people who need to act on it.
 Sign up here.